SergKolo/nautilus_scripts/README.md

 # nautilus_scripts
-Various custom scripts for extending Nautilus filei-manager's functionality
+Various custom scripts for extending Nautilus file-manager's functionality

+## Usage

+Scripts are meant to be placed into `$HOME/.local/share/nautilus/scripts` directory and executed upon right-clicking a file and navigating to `Scripts` menu

 ## Lincense
 All files in this directory are licensed under MIT license.
 Copy of the